top of page

 The expansion of the church was not over.
 In 1962, Round Oak added a two-story educational wing that added more classrooms, restrooms and offices, and a large basement fellowship hall and kitchen that served the church for more than three decades.
 In 1986, the church added a vestibule to the front of the sanctuary and a steeple.
 In 1997, the church added Oak Hall, a multipurpose building with a large kitchen and restrooms.
 Oak Hall is used for fellowship, worship services, special events and more.
 In September 2004, Round Oak expanded its ministry to families by adding a preschool.

 God has blessed Round Oak with gifted ministers throughout its history.
 The Rev. Randy Newsome became Round Oak’s 15th pastor on Jan.
 1, 1984.
 His tenure so far is second only to the Rev. Jimmie Reynolds, who served for 39 years.
 Rev. Newsome retired on December 31, 2020, after 36 years of service.
 The Dr. David Upshaw served as Round Oak's Interim Pastor from January 2021 until September 2022.
 On August 21, 2022 Round Oak's membership issued a call to Rev. Trevor Brierly as our 16th Pastor.
+Currently Round Oak is waiting for God to provide our next steps.

 Over 180 years after a small group of believers gathered around that large oak tree, Round Oak is a church that remains “rooted and grounded in love” (Ephesians 3:17).
 The church has grown in spirit and love, and it has adapted—sometimes reluctantly—to the changing world around it.
 Though most of its members now live in subdivisions or on small lots instead of farms, Round Oak has retained the friendliness and camaraderie of a little country church.